Maui Waterfalls Guide

 The Hawaiian Fruit stand is the starting point for the one mile waterfall approach hike.
 Port-a-potties are available at the farm, so grab some snacks for the hike at Wailele Farm and note that the parking area is often crowded.

 Fed by the Ko’olau Rainforest in the Ho’olawa Valley, Twin Falls cascades into a serene pool.
 Take a swim if you’d like, or try cliff jumping to the pool below.
-Explore the area behind the falls for stunning views.
+You can also explore the area behind the falls for stunning views.

 Honokohau Falls

-The most magnificent view of West Maui is from above, while also witnessing the mighty Honokohau Falls, Maui’s tallest waterfall.
+The most magnificent view of West Maui is from above, this is also the only way to witness the mighty Honokohau Falls, Maui’s tallest waterfall.
 Located in the middle of an inaccessible valley without roads or trails, the stunning Honokohau Falls plunges in two tiers and is a staggering 1100 feet tall.

 Helicopter tours will offer you a bird’s eye view of one of Maui’s most awe-inspiring picturesque waterfalls.
 You may recognize this waterfall as it played a vital role in the classic 90’s movie “Jurassic Park.”